Please ensure Javascript is enabled for purposes of website accessibility

 Today, there are many ways to promote a business.
-From organic tactics like SEO to paid ads on social media and search engines — all these approaches are still here, and they work.
-However, they don’t have the same impact on people anymore.
+From organic tactics like SEO to paid ads on social media and search engines, these approaches are still here and work.
+However, they no longer have the same impact on people.
 This shift has led many brands to explore influencer marketing as a more authentic and relatable way to connect with their audiences.

 Modern consumers dislike traditional ads.
 To them, they look repetitive and intrusive.
 All it does is disrupt their online experience, but it doesn’t really resonate.

-On the other hand, we’ve been observing a sharp rise of TikTok and Instagram influencers in the last few years.
+On the other hand, we’ve been observing a sharp rise in the number of Instagram and TikTok influencers in the last few years.
 These media personas tell their stories to large audiences and…yeah, they market products.
 And they now do it better than many other marketing approaches.

 Understanding The Power of Influencer Marketing

 So, why do modern consumers buy into ads from influencers more than ads they see elsewhere?
-The thing is that influencer branding is built around trust.
+The thing is, influencer branding is built on trust.

-Media personas, whether big or small, are just regular people like any of their subscribers.
+Media personalities, whether big or small, are just regular people like their subscribers.
 They tell people their stories and share their opinions.
 Or they are established experts in their field who share valuable knowledge.
 This creates an enormous level of trust.

 To users, social media personas are similar to their friends or family members and are very not like faceless corporations.
 That’s why, in consumer surveys, 69% of people report they are more likely to trust a recommendation from a friend, family member, or influencer, rather than a direct ad from a brand.
 Furthermore, 81% of consumers have either purchased or considered purchasing something after seeing a post of someone they know (including media personas) about it.

-These stats clearly show that having a strong influencer strategy is now an opportunity that businesses can’t miss out on.
+These stats clearly show that having a strong influencer strategy is now an opportunity businesses can’t afford to miss.
 It brings tangible benefits for businesses from small to large.
 And we’re about to tell you how to create a successful influencer marketing campaign that brings results.

 Step 1: Think About Objectives